5 Tips for Dog Owners during a Pandemic

 Everything has changed and almost everyone has a “new normal”.
 Most dogs probably love to have their humans home all day, but it can be challenging for the human to focus on work with Fido always asking for attention.
 If you have two-legged kids multiply that by 5!
 It’s not easy for dog parents to balance everything now required of them at home.
-Here are a few tips to help you and your dog live a balanced and happy life during the pandemic:
+Here are 5 tips to help dog owners during this pandemic find balance and wellness.

 Taking lots of walks is a great thing not only for your dog but for you too.
 It’s a chance to GET OUT OF THE DANG HOUSE!!
 Haha!
 Especially for those people working from home.
 Your dogs are a great excuse to get up to stretch your legs.
 They need it and so do you, so instead of walking to the water cooler like you would have in 2019 – walk around the block with Fido!
 Of course, follow social distancing and mask guidelines.